-15. The use of AI and related digital technologies for maintaining safety, security and good order should allow for better risk and crisis management.
-Its use should be strictly necessary; proportionate to the purpose and should avoid any negative effects its intrusive nature may have on the privacy and well-being of offenders and staff.
+16. The use of AI and related digital technologies for maintaining safety, security and good order should allow for better risk and crisis management.
+Its use should be strictly necessary, proportionate to the purpose and should avoid any negative effects its intrusive nature may have on the privacy and well-being of offenders and staff.
+Under no circumstances the use of AI should cause intentional physical or mental harm or suffering to a person.